void-linux/void-docs/src/config/graphical-session/graphics-drivers/intel.md

 Broadwell generation of internal GPUs.
 If you have another internal GPU and your issues are fixed by this kernel option, you should file a bug reporting the problem to kernel developers.

+For newer Intel chipsets, the [DDX](../xorg.md#ddx) drivers may interfere with correct operation.
+This is characterized by graphical acceleration not working and general graphical instability.
+If this is the case, try removing all `xf86-video-*` packages.